warmana/cloudant-docs-fork/source/includes/api/_database.md

 }
 ```

-The response confirms successful deletion of the database or describes any errors that occurred, i.e. if you try to delete a database that does not exist.
+The response confirms successful deletion of the database
+or describes any errors that occurred,
+for example if you try to delete a database that does not exist.